 You can simply turn off your filter temporarily when trimming this plant and carefully remove all the trimmings, or consider using a filter with a prefilter sponge fixed to its intake to keep solid debris out.
 Because an aquarium covered with ground cover like an iwagumi scape will produce a lot of plant waste, this will create a lot of ammonia production.
-To fight ammonia product, you need to have a top notch filter with lots of biologicial filters.
+To fight ammonia, you need to have a top notch aquarium filter with lots of biologicial filters.
 For serious planted tanks, a quality canister filter is highly recommended!

 Dwarf hairgrass has no obvious preference when it comes to flow rate.
 They grow in still water like marshes as well as alongside rivers and are therefore able to grow in still or flowing water.

 A decent flow will help to distribute dissolved CO2 in your aquarium and for that reason, some current is a good thing.
 A full aquascape should get 5-10 times turnover.
 Another reason why I push for high quality canister filters in planted aquariums.

 Regular maintenance is an unavoidable part of keeping a healthy, thriving ecosystem in your aquarium.
 A dwarf hairgrass carpet does require some focused maintenance in the form of trimming and vacuuming.

 Further than that, standard maintenance is all that is needed.

 Test your water parameters regularly using a liquid test kit or strips.

 Nitrate, nitrite, and ammonia levels are the most important levels to test on a regular basis but when first filling your tank, you should take note of your pH and hardness levels as well.

 How To Set Up Your Aquarium Tank